christophgebhardt/task-interleaving/README.md

 To be published soon.

 ## Model Fitting with Approximate Bayesian Computation
 To fit the HRL model to a specific user in our dataset, you can use [ELFI](https://elfi.readthedocs.io/en/latest/index.html) and follow the approach descriped in [1].
-The code of our fitting procedure will be published soon.
+The code of our fitting procedure is still to be published.

 [1] Kangasrääsiö, A., Athukorala, K., Howes, A., Corander, J., Kaski, S., & Oulasvirta, A. (2017, May).
 Inferring cognitive models from data using approximate Bayesian computation.
 In Proceedings of the 2017 CHI conference on human factors in computing systems (pp. 1295-1306).